Help support our friends in Israel in their time of need.

 Water Shoes

-Depending on your itinerary you may have the opportunity to wade, float, and even swim in a variety of water sources.
+Depending on your itinerary, you may have the opportunity to wade, float, and even swim in a variety of water sources.
 While not required, a pair of simple strap-on water shoes allow you to enjoy the refreshing water without the scrapes, bruises, and cuts that hidden rocks might deliver.
 Flip-flops won't provide any protection, so bring something with a strap like Keens or Teeva's.
 Your trip leader and guide will be able to give you a heads up the evening before if you should bring along water shoes, giving you a chance to either pack a secondary bag to leave on the bus until you reach the site with the water, or allowing you to adjust your backpack to accommodate the shoes.
 Old gym shoes that you can throw away at the end of the day or end of the trip also work.

-Socks and Insoles
+Hiking Socks and Insoles

 Buff: The buff as seen on shows like “Survivor” can be used as a bandana, hat, beanie, scarf and many other things.

 • Always refill your hydration pack when you return to the bus.
 Unless you frequently check and refill your pack, you run the risk of finishing your water in the middle of a hike and becoming dehydrated.
-It's critical that you stay hydrated by regularly drinking small amount of water throughout the day.
+It's critical that you stay hydrated by regularly drinking small amounts of water throughout the day.

 • If you frequently drink water in small amounts and use the restroom whenever you get the chance, you'll be fine!